rsksmart/bips/BIP-R10.md

 This has not prevented innovation within the Bitcoin community.
 Nevertheless, most of the new ideas must be held forever or end up being captured by competing alt-coins.
 The Sidechain method was proposed to improve Bitcoin with low impact in its security, allowing adding functionality to Bitcoin (the currency) but isolating sidechain's potential vulnerabilities from the Bitcoin network.
 However, adding generic  sidechain integration to Bitcoin is complex and no generic proposal has been published.
 In the particular case that the sidechain is merge-mined, and there is high engagement in merge-mining, sidechains do not provide more security for the "algorithmic custody" of transferred bitcoins than basing the algorithmic-custody on a counting acknowledge tags appended by the Bitcoin miners to their blocks.
 This concept has been defined as a Drivechain.

-We propose a soft-fork that defines a new opcode (redefining a NOP opcode) as the OP_COUNT_ACKS using the segwit script versioning system.
-Several opcode arguments allow the drivechain creator to specify the ack weights.
+We propose a soft-fork that defines a new opcode (redefining a NOP opcode) as the OP_COUNT_ACKS using the segwit script versioning system (e.g. version 1 scripts).

 ==Specification==